—New analysis by the

 (IWPR) finds that

-lack access to a single paid sick day, and access is especially low among part-time and low-wage workers, communities of color, and service workers in the state.
+lack access to a single paid sick day, and access is especially low among part-time and low-wage workers, Hispanic workers, and service workers in the state.
+Residents of

-“This research illustrates a striking inequality in access to paid sick days across Louisiana,” said
+“This research illustrates a striking inequality in access to paid sick days across the state,” said

 IWPR Senior Research Associate Jessica Milli, Ph.D.